RLL24187/MKS22X-FinalProject/README.md

 Elizabeth:
 -Created Stan and worked on Stan methods
--Edited the game variables for more suitable names
+-Edited the game variables for more suitable names -Made player move slower so that when the user presses the keys it doesn't fly out of the board immediately

 ***Friday 5/24/2019***
+Rachel:
 Elizabeth:
--Fixed Stan methods
+-Fixed Stan methods so stan would die outside of the board -Created Tanky and its methods
--Created Tanky